Jhaveri-Jeet/Django-CRUD/README.md

 ### Changing the Database 🔄

-Django supports multiple databases like PostgreSQL, MySQL, and SQLite.
+Django supports various databases like PostgreSQL, MySQL, and SQLite.
 Modify the database settings in `settings.py` to switch databases.

 ## Creating Views 👁️

-Views are essential for handling requests and returning responses.
+Views handle requests and return responses.

 ### Creating the `views.py` File 📄